Skip to main content

 • Predictive Maintenance (Manufacturing): Use product data to foresee equipment failures.
 Schedule proactive service.

 • Feature Prioritization (Software): Data guides development teams.
-It shows which features users value most.
+Data shows which features users value most.

 • Personalized Experiences: Tailor product functionality to individual user needs.